Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Keep your hand raised above the level of your heart as much as possible for the first 2-3 days after surgery.
+Keep your hand raised above the level of your heart as much as possible for the first 2 to 3 days after surgery.
 This will help reduce swelling.

 Do the exercises taught to you in the hospital, or as instructed by your doctor.

-Do not drive a car until your doctor says it’s okay.
-And never drive if taking narcotic pain medication.
+Do not drive a car until your doctor says it’s OK.
+And never drive if taking narcotic pain medicine.

 Ask your doctor when you can return to work.
 If your job requires heavy lifting, you may not be able to return for several weeks.

-Keep in mind that full recovery can take 3-6 weeks.
+Keep in mind that full recovery can take 3 to 6 weeks.

 Keep the dressing clean and dry.
 Your doctor will tell you when and how to change your dressing.

-Shower as necessary.
+Shower as needed.
 Cover your wrist with plastic to keep the dressing dry.